ChenHaoJie9527/do/README.md

   console.error('Failed to fetch user:', error.message);
 }

-// Using the do Library
-const [error, user] = await to(() => fetchUser(id));
+// Using the go-style-error Library const [error, user] = await to(() => fetchUser(id));
 if (error) {
   console.error('Failed to fetch user:', error.message);